SerjevicMilan/2d-World-Game-Frontend/README.md

   └── main.tsx           # App entry point
 ```

-## 📡 API
+## API

-The frontend communicates with the backend through REST APIs and can be extended to use WebSockets.
+The frontend communicates with the backend through REST APIs.